dmasad/tributeworld/readme.md

     * **Scenario1.java:** The Axelrod model extended into a 2D grid
     * **Scenario2.java:** The 2D model with heterogenous resources spread across the grid
     * **Scenario3.java:** The heterogenous resource model, with added migration behavior
+* **ParameterSweep.java:** The code to perform a parameter sweep over the model and store the results.
+Modified frequently to perform different experiments.

+### Analysis:

+* **OutputAnalysis.py:** Python code to classify the polarity of a commitment graph.
+* *.pynb files:* Several IPython Notebooks used in data investigation.
+Also edited frequently.